 For the estimation of litter stocks prior to conversion, the data collected within the European project BioSoil in Greece, were used.
 Under the BioSoil project, 4 Level II plots from representative forest ecosystems in Greece have been surveyed in 2007.
-The results of the measurements and analyses performed were obtained from the MEEN and are presented in Table 6.14.
+The results of the measurements and analyses performed were obtained from the MEEN and are presented in Table 6.15.

-Table 6.14 Average litter carbon stocks of the four Level II plots in Greece, under the Biosoil project
+Table 6.15 Average litter carbon stocks of the four Level II plots in Greece, under the Biosoil project

 Soil Layer Plot 1 Plot 2 Plot 3 Plot 4

 Maquis Oak Beech Fir

-(t C ha -1) (t C ha-1) (t C ha -1) (t C ha -1)
+(t C ha -1)

 L 7.10 5.01 5.17 4.96

 Since information about the dead wood stocks in Greece was not available, data obtained from a neighbouring country were used instead.
 Consequently, for the estimation of the dead wood carbon stocks prior to conversion, dead wood coefficients from Italy were applied.
-Those coefficients were estimated on the basis of data collected in the framework of the Italian forest inventory9 per Italian region and per inventory typology.
+Those coefficients were estimated on the basis of data collected in the framework of the Italian forest inventory per Italian region and per inventory typology.
 A selection of the coefficients estimated for the Italian regions, for the different inventory typologies, was carried out, in order to detect only those that are more suitable to Greek climatic conditions and vegetation types, respectively.
-The coefficients used to estimate the carbon stock changes in the deadwood pool are reported in the Table 6.15.
+The coefficients used to estimate the carbon stock changes in the deadwood pool are reported in the Table 6.16.